Valdiq/valdiq/README.md

 #### **<h3>I'm studying Computer Science at the Polish-Japanese Academy of Information Technology (PJATK) and am a Back-End Java Developer</h3>**

-<strong>- 💻 I am obsessed with IT</strong>
+<strong>• 💻 I am obsessed with IT</strong>

-<strong>- ⚙️ I like to deal with interesting and difficult technologies and projects</strong>
+<strong>• ⚙️ I like to deal with interesting and difficult technologies and projects</strong>

-<strong>- ❓ The most common question I always ask myself is, "How does it work?"</strong>
+<strong>• ❓ The most common question I always ask myself is, "How does it work?"</strong>

 <br/>